3 School Fundraisers That Get Your Students Outside

 3. Sports-Themed Fundraisers

 If your group is a sports team, you already have a built-in, cohesive theme to follow for your fundraisers.
-Your supporter base will already be familiar with the sport, and they’ve shown that they are interested in supporting your team financially by purchasing merchandise or tickets to games.
+Your supporter base will already be familiar with the sport, and they’ve shown that they’re interested in supporting your team financially by purchasing merchandise or tickets to games.

 There are many other ways to incorporate the sports theme into your fundraiser, even if you don’t want to center the entire event around your sport.
 For example, if you hold an outdoor bake sale in tandem with a summer carnival, you could sell soccer-themed cookies and other treats.
-Your team’s sport can play as big or small a role in the fundraiser as you like, but it can be a helpful reminder to show what donors are supporting.
+Your team’s sport can play as big or small a role in the fundraiser as you like, but it can serve as a helpful reminder to show donors what they’re supporting.

 While choosing to hold your fundraiser outside can introduce new challenges, it will make for an engaging, unique experience that your supporters will remember for years to come.
 No matter which event you choose, remember to always have a backup plan, whether that’s a secondary location or an alternative date.
 And finally, make sure that your participants, donors, and volunteers know you appreciate them and their hard work.